quang-do-se/quang-do-se/README.md

 - 💼 Full-Stack Software Engineer at University of Colorado Boulder

-- ❤️ I love writing Java/SpringBoot and improving application reliability on OpenShift/Kubernetes
+- ❤️ I'm passionate about building robust Java/Spring Boot applications and enhancing their reliability and performance on OpenShift/Kubernetes

 ### Main Skills